naysw/Fleet_Management_System/README.md

 For REST full `bookings` api , you can find out more detail on `.http/bookings.http` file

-### Generate Invoice for Booking
+## (3) Generate Invoice for Booking

-To generate invoice for specify booking, you you have to make an api call
+Your customer will need to get an invoice for booking, to generate invoice for specify booking, you you have to request with valid bookingId and customerId, you can create multiple invoice from one invoice

 Body
 | Name | Type | Description | Mandatory